-We’ve all heard about web hosting but not everyone knows what exactly web hosting is.
-It’s the pillar that holds all the websites on the internet.
-Hosting providers are organizations that provide you with the needed equipment to get your website up and running on the internet using servers.
+We’ve all heard about web hosting, but not everyone knows exactly what it is.
+It’s the pillar that holds all the websites on the Internet.
+Hosting providers are organisations that provide you with the needed equipment to get your website up and running on the internet using servers.
 Hosting your website requires some technical knowledge that not everyone may have, not to mention that if your website handles a lot of traffic, you’ll need expensive servers to host it on your own.
-The good news is that there are no shortages of web hosting providers.
+The good news is that there is no shortage of web hosting providers.
 The bad news is that it’s not easy to research them all and find the best deal.
 This is why we’ll be providing you with our brief and to-the-point guide to help you choose between different web hosting providers.

 How Much Support Do You Need?

 Customer service is a very important part of the equation.
 Almost all web hosting providers provide basic email, ticket, and live phone support.
 What matters more than the platform they respond on is their response time.
 Keep in mind that customer support may answer basic questions relevant to the configuration, but won’t hold your hand through the hosting process.
 You need to know if you need a web hosting provider that can also manage all the specifics of your site without interference from you or not.

 We all want our websites to receive as much traffic as possible, but that isn’t always the case.
 The main pricing factors for web hosting providers are storage and bandwidth usage.
 Bandwidth means the amount of data that can be served at one time.
 When your website has the potential to go viral at any point or you’re trying to push it to the top of Google’s result page, the bandwidth requirement will surge.
 If you’re only catering to local customers and you’re not expecting any increases in traffic, you won’t need dedicated servers or to pay more than you need in general.